Coaching is an investment of time and money -- how can you be sure it will work?

 One of the benefits of coaching is having an ally (that’s your coach!) who provides regular support as you work toward your goals.
 I’ve found that inconsistent and infrequent coaching can be a barrier to change.
 I ask my clients commit to 2 coaching sessions per month, so we always have a finger on the pulse of their internal and external world.

 Sometimes resistance to consistent coaching shows up when things get hectic.
 "Have you seen my to-do list??
 I've got so much to do, how can I stop and take an hour to talk about myself?!?!"
 There can be an urge to cancel the session.
 Time and again, I've seen that when clients show up anyway, they reap enormous benefits from those sessions.
 Frenzy is reduced.
 Perspective is gained.
-And they get to feel awesome about keeping this commitment they've made to there own leadership development.
+And they get to feel awesome about keeping this commitment they've made to their own leadership development.

 WHAT ABOUT YOU?